ThDiamant/TwitterDataWithNeo4j/README.md

 12. Get the users which have minimum average tweets per day bigger than the average number of tweets of a user per day.
 Only users with more that 2 tweets per day will be used in order to calculate the average number of tweets per day.

-A Medium article has also been written that explains all our work in more detail, see [here](https://medium.com/@thdiamant/exploring-twitter-data-with-neo4j-and-python-f97ab427db56).